NaoHTWK/Firmware-Salvador/Readme.md

 - **zstd** (compression)
 - **pv** (progress display)

-## 🔧 Installation & Build
+## 🔧 Installation, Build & Deployment

 ### 1. Prepare Toolchain Images
+This command creates the Docker images for cross-compilation.
+Run this on the mashine (not the robot) that will build the firmware .
+This needs to be executed once.
+It may take a while and requires internet access.
+You can copy the docker image on other mashines so it needs to be run only once per team.
 ```bash
 ./toolchains/build_and_push_images.sh
 ```

-This creates the Docker images for cross-compilation.
-This needs to be executed once.
-It may take a while and requires internet access.

 ### 2. Build Firmware
+This command will build our firmware.
+The Docker image from step 1 needs to be aviable.
 #### For T1 (Standard RoboCup Version)
 ```bash
 ./install.bash --t1_robocup_version